 Experts predict the rising price of tanzanite because of the mine depletion in the next 10-20 years.

-According to a Large Number of Rare Events statistical theory, more tanzanite occurrence localities are likely to be discovered in the future.
+According to a Large Number of Rare Events statistical theories, more tanzanite occurrence localities are likely to be discovered in the future.

 Especially in combination with constantly evolving geological surveying methods and mineralogical research equipment.

 Also, we should not forget that tanzanite Ca2Al3(SiO4)3(OH) is just a trading name for V-bearing zoisite.
 Zoisite deposits are spread all over the world (Austria, Germany, the USA (Tennessee), and Russia).